JimmyBok/500_cities/README.md

     The disease risk factors, or bad habits, as defined by the CDC (https://www.cdc.gov/500cities/definitions/unhealthy-behaviors.htm) are:

-        __Binge drinking__:
+        <b>Binge drinking</b>:

             Adults aged ≥18 years who report having five or more drinks (men) or four or more drinks (women) on an occasion in the past 30 days.

-        __Current smoking__:
+        **Current smoking**:

             Respondents aged ≥18 years who report having smoked ≥100 cigarettes in their lifetime and currently smoke every day or some days.

         __Sleep < 7 hrs a night__:

             Respondents aged ≥18 years who report usually getting insufficient sleep (<7 hours for those aged ≥18 years, on average, during a 24-hour period).

 ### American Community Survey-5 year estimates(ACS5):